Skip to main content

 validatedomain@digicerttest.com

 DigiCert recommends adding a distribution list rather than a personal email address.
-A distribution list allows you to create a "non-expiring" email address to which you can add or remove people when necessary.
+A distribution list allows you to create a "non-expiring" email address to which you can add or remove people if necessary.

 2. Update your CertCentral account settings to send the verification DCV emails to Org/Tech/Admin contacts from DNS TXT.